 - Sugary drinks contribute to tooth erosion and decay.

-- If looking for an energy boost during or after exercise, reach for some fruit (mandarins, melon wedges or cut oranges) and water.
+- For an energy boost during or after exercise, reach for some fruit (mandarins, melon wedges or cut oranges) and water.

-- If you are looking for a pick-me-up in the morning or early afternoon try nature’s original fast food – pears, bananas, plums or try a fruit yoghurt or a small handfull of unsalted nuts.
+- For a pick-me-up in the morning or early afternoon, try nature’s original fast food – pears, bananas, plums or try a fruit yoghurt or a small handful of unsalted nuts.

-- Follow the Australian Guide to Healthy Eating and select foods and drinks from the five food groups.
+- Follow the Australian guide to healthy eating, and select foods and drinks from the 5 food groups.

 Soft drinks, juice and sweet drinks – limit intake